DoughBoiKush/JSONzGoneWild/README.md

-Here is the detailed Usage Documentation and Function Documentation in Markdown format:

----

-Discord Chat Log Converter
+---   Discord Chat Log Converter  ---

 This Python script converts Discord chat logs (in JSON format) into multiple output formats (HTML, Markdown, and CSV) while offering filtering options, error handling, and customizable CSS styling.
 It includes features like multi-threaded processing for large datasets and terminal-based progress visualization using the Rich library.

----

-Features
+---   Features   ---

 Supports input JSON chat logs with non-standard formats.